Brandon Peters

-Michael Brandon Peters (born October 15, 1997) is an American football quarterback who is a free agent.
-He played college football at Michigan before transferring to Illinois.
+Michael Brandon Peters (born October 15, 1997) is an American former college football quarterback.
+He played at Michigan before transferring to Illinois.

-High school career
+Early life

 Peters played high school football and basketball at Avon High School in Indiana.
 As a senior in 2015, he led Avon to a regional football championship, appearing in 13 games and completing 218 of 363 passes for 3,103 yards, 37 touchdowns, and five interceptions.
 In December 2015, The Indianapolis Star selected him as its Mr. Football for the 2015 season.
 He was also named the Gatorade Player of the Year in Indiana.
 He participated in the Elite 11 quarterback event in July 2015, and he was rated by ESPN as the No. 5 quarterback in the class of 2016 and the No. 60 overall player in the 2016 ESPN 300.